-Youth can participate in this class if they have completed 1st through 3rd grade.
+- 1 Youth can participate in this class if they have completed 1st through 3rd grade. - 2 Youth MUST sign up for the program by May 15. - 3 Exhibitor can show one goat.

-- 2 Youth MUST sign up for the program by April 1st. - 3 Exhibitor can show one goat. - 4 All Little Lamb exhibitors must complete a County Fair Entry Form and submit a picture of the youth and their animal by July 1st. - 5 Goats are required to check in at the fair on the Thursday of fair and will show in the middle of the goat show on the Friday of fair. - 6 Goats ONLY participating in the Goat Kids class are allowed to enter the fairgrounds Thursday morning and will be released from the fair immediately following the show and must leave by 8pm.
+- 4 All Goat Kids exhibitors must complete a County Fair Entry Form and submit a picture of the youth and their animal by July 1st. - 5 Goats are required to check in at the fair on the Thursday of fair and will show in the middle of the goat show on the Friday of fair. - 6 Goats ONLY participating in the Goat Kids class are allowed to enter the fairgrounds Thursday at 5:30pm and will be released from the fair immediately following the show and must leave by 8pm.
 NO EXCEPTIONS - 7 4-Her's, FFA Members and certified volunteers are allowed to assist the exhibitor in the ring. - 8 Goat Kids participants MUST be accompanied by a parent at all times when working with their goat.